mwboiss/retention-project/README.md

 ### Steps to Reproduce

-1. A locally stored env.py file containing hostname, username and password for the mySQL database containing the zillow dataset is needed.

-2. Data Science Libraries needed: pandas, numpy, matplotlib.pyplot, seaborn, scipy.stats, sklearn
+1. Data Science Libraries needed: pandas, numpy, matplotlib.pyplot, seaborn, scipy.stats, sklearn

-3. All files in the repo should be cloned to reproduce this project.
+2. All files in the repo should be cloned to reproduce this project.

-4. Ensuring .gitignore is setup to protect env.py file data.
+3. Ensuring .gitignore is setup to protect env.py file data.

-5. CSV file must remain private for purposes of anonymity.
+4. CSV file must remain private for purposes of anonymity.

 ## Plan of Action